Which Credit Score Is Used for Car Loans?

 What Is the Difference in Credit Scores?

-The latest base models also have the same scoring range: 300 to 850.
-However, FICO® also has industry-specific scores, including scores for auto lenders, that range from 250 to 900.
+Many models also have the same scoring range: 300 to 850.
+However, FICO has industry-specific scores, including scores for auto lenders, that range from 250 to 900.
+A higher score is best because it indicates you are less likely to miss a loan payment.

 What Credit Scores Do Car Lenders Use?

-How Do I Check My Auto Score?
+How Do I Check My FICO Auto Score?

+There are also many ways to check your other credit scores for free.
 While each score you receive will depend on the scoring model and the underlying credit report, knowing these other scores can give you a general idea of where you stand before you apply for an auto loan.

 Some of the places you can look for a free credit score include: